How to Use Hreflang for a Multilingual Website

-Last year SEMrush published findings that 75 percent of websites have hreflang implementation errors.
+SEMrush found in 2017 that 75% of websites have hreflang implementation errors, and four years on it doesn’t appear this has improved by much.

+In my own 2020 study of 1,926 Salesforce Commerce Cloud websites, I found that of those with hreflang implemented, 63% contained errors.

-If you then layer on top localization and user issues, such as an Arabic website not reading from right to left, this number probably goes from three in four sites having issues to four in five.
+Localization and user issues, such as an Arabic website not reading from right to left, likely increase these figures, as well.

-Having worked with a number of companies, varying in both sector and size, I’ve come across a lot of weird and wonderful interpretations and implementations of the hreflang framework.
+In this column, you’ll learn about the different facets of a multilingual website that you’ll need to plan for, how to structure your hreflang tags, and how to successfully implement your hreflang strategy.

-Selecting Target Countries & Core Structure
+Selecting Target Countries & Planning Site Architecture

 When planning your online international expansion and deciding on target markets, you also need to consider how you’re going to target them.